nrfconnect/sdk-nrf/scripts/partition_manager/partition_manager.rst

          Only one key can be specified.
          Partitions that directly or indirectly (through :ref:`spans <partition_manager_spans>`) share size with the ``app`` partitions can only be aligned if they are placed directly after the ``app`` partition.

+      align_next: int
+         Ensure that the _next_ partition is aligned on this number of bytes.
+         This is equivalent to adding a start-alignment to the next partition.
+         If the next partition already has a start-alignment, the largest alignment takes effect. align_next will fail if the next partition has a start-alignment that is not a divisor or multiple of the align_next-alignment. align_next will also fail if the next partition has any end-alignment.

 .. _partition_manager_spans:

 span: list OR span: string